NEW YORK — The flu vaccine is doing a poor job protecting older Americans and others against the bug that's causing most illnesses.

-The vaccine was somewhat effective in young children, but it was nearly ineffective for older people, including seniors who are most vulnerable.
 The estimates were published by the Centers for Disease Control and Prevention.

 The numbers are a snapshot taken in the middle of a frantic flu season.
 They are based on relatively small numbers of people and they are considered preliminary.
 Numbers may change as the season continues and more patients are added to the study.

 And experts say it's still worth getting a flu shot.
 It still provides some protection, it can lessen the illness's severity, keep people out of the hospital, and save lives.
 There are as many as 56,000 deaths connected to the flu during a bad year.

 "Any type of vaccine is better than none," said Scott Hensley, a University of Pennsylvania microbiologist who has led studies that raised critical questions about the vaccine.

 The effectiveness estimates come from the tracking of about 4,600 children and adult patients in five states.
 To make the effectiveness calculations, researchers tracked who got the flu, and who among them had been vaccinated.